 The Dorset walk started in 2009 with 30 students and staff from Ely College.
 It was going to be a one off.
 However, what we stumbled on was something quite special.
 Over a decade later and nearly a thousand participants.
 It is now an annual event that introduces and impacts on hundreds people each year.

 - We walk for 3 days.
 We start on Weymouth seafront on Friday and the final day’s walking is Sunday where we finish at Studland beach.

-- The cost is £85 for the weekend, which includes all food, accommodation and a charity t-shirt for each day.
-If you can’t make all 3 days you can pay £30 a day.
-Families canbook at a reduced rate – please contact us separately for more information.
+- The cost is £100 for the weekend, which includes all food, accommodation and a charity t-shirt for each day.
+If you can’t make all 3 days you can pay £35 a day.
+Families can book at a reduced rate – please contact us separately for more information.

 THIS IS NOT JUST A SCHOOL TRIP.
 The event is open to all.
-We have approximately 50 plus non-students taking part, which really adds to the event!
+We have 50 to 100 non-students take part, which really adds to the event!
 Almost to a person, the people that have taken part have loved every second of it.
 Please read the Facebook reviews!
 It is very physically demanding – many people have described it as the hardest thing they have ever done!
-Although to help with some perspective, my 8 year did complete it last year (he is a machine though).
+Although to help with some perspective, my 8 year did complete it (he is a machine though).

 If you are planning on joining us, please get in touch as soon as possible.
 The numbers have gone ballistic this year.
 For the first time ever I think we may be limiting numbers and putting a final cap on participants.